AnkushSharma2698/dragonshell/readme.md

     - To handle signals I utilized sigaction().
 The handler that I implemented handles both SIGINT(CTRL+C) as well as SIGTSTP(CTRL+Z).
 Implementation details: When one of the keyboard interrupts is detected, kill any process running in the foreground, excluding dragonshell itself; Then return to the main while loop to continue dragonshell.

-Design Choices:
-    - I decided to have a order of priority approach in tokenization.
-First I did tokenization by ";" to be able to handle multiple commands which are then iterated through.
-Then I handle either a pipe or redirect case using an if-else block.
-During running, I have a for loop running inside the main while loop that consistently checks for processes so that zombie processes do not remain if there were processes running in the background.
-    - I split the command executing function into general, redirect and pipe methods to create a separation of concerns to make the code easier to handle on a case by case basis.

-Testing Methods:
-    - In order to test dragonshell, I utilized all of the test cases that were given in the assignment description, as well as the cases that were shown on the discussion forum.
-I also created several files with differing inputs and outputs to test redirect and pipes.

-Sources:
-    - Lab Slides
-    - Lecture Notes